 Nationally accredited, the Naples Zoo at Caribbean Gardens is one of the best attractions in the city.
 Celebrated by locals and travelers, this 52-acre park features exotic creatures such as panthers, alligators, leopards, bears and lions.
 Guests pay one rate to enjoy lively multimedia animal shows and feedings and a boat cruise to the primate island to see monkeys and lemurs.
 For its size, it boasts some superlative exhibits.
 The Black Bear Hammock, for instance, is the largest such accredited exhibit east of the Mississippi.
 The grounds are attractively maintained with the lush vegetation of the zoo's once-called Caribbean Gardens.
 Play areas amuse toddlers.
 To take in all the sights and shows requires about four hours.

 Recommended for Things to Do with Kids because: Lots of animals, playgrounds and educational programs make this a well rounded family experience.

-Chelle's expert tip: Don't miss the rare Madagascar fossas and hand-feeding giraffes.
+Chelle's expert tip: Don't miss the rare Madagascar fossas and meet the keeper programs.

 Recognized as one of the best beaches in the US, the sandy shore at Delnor-Wiggins Pass State Park is all-natural and devoid of the high rises and development of most of the other local beaches.
 A nature trail leads to an observation tower at the beach's north end.
 Fishermen head to the pass to hook into fish being flushed out of the Cocohatchee River.
 This is a popular park, but you can usually find parking in one of the many lots if you arrive early enough.
 The park posts a sign on the road leading to it when it is full, but there's another parking lot less than a quarter mile away if you don't mind walking.
 Picnic areas have grills, restrooms and showers.